tj-tusharjain/azure-compute-docs/articles/virtual-machines/managed-disks-overview.md

 - You're using an Azure VM that is version 5 and above (such as Dsv5 or Dsv6).
 Azure VMs version 5 and above automatically encrypt their temporary disks and (if in use) their ephemeral OS disks with encryption-at-rest.
 - For server-side encryption, you enable encryption at the host.
 - For Azure Disk Encryption, you set the `VolumeType` parameter to [All](./windows/disk-encryption-windows.md#enable-encryption-on-a-newly-added-data-disk) on Windows or [EncryptFormatAll](./linux/disk-encryption-linux.md#use-encryptformatall-feature-for-data-disks-on-linux-vms) on Linux.

-## Managed disk snapshots

-A managed disk snapshot is a read-only, crash-consistent full copy of a managed disk that's stored as a standard managed disk by default.
-With snapshots, you can back up your managed disks at any point in time.
-These snapshots exist independently of the source disk, and you can use them to create new managed disks.

-Snapshots are billed based on the used size.
-For example, if you create a snapshot of a managed disk with provisioned capacity of 64 GiB and an actual used data size of 10 GiB, that snapshot is billed only for the used data size of 10 GiB.
-You can see the used size of your snapshots by checking the [Azure usage report](/azure/cost-management-billing/understand/review-individual-bill).
-For example, if the used data size of a snapshot is 10 GiB, the *daily* usage report shows 10 GiB/(31 days) = 0.3226 as the consumed quantity.

-To learn more about how to create snapshots for managed disks, see [Create a snapshot of a virtual hard disk](windows/snapshot-copy-managed-disk.md).

-### Images

-Managed disks support creating managed custom images.
-You can create an image from your custom VHD in a storage account or directly from a generalized (via Sysprep) VM.
-The image contains all managed disks associated with a VM, including both the OS and data disks.
-A managed custom image enables the creation of hundreds of VMs without the need to copy or manage any storage accounts.

-For information on creating images, see [Create a legacy managed image of a generalized VM in Azure](windows/capture-image-resource.yml).

-#### Images versus snapshots

-It's important to understand the difference between images and snapshots.
-With managed disks, you can take an image of a generalized VM that you deallocated.
-This image includes all of the disks attached to the VM.
-You can use this image to create a VM.

-A snapshot is a copy of a disk at a point in time.
-It applies only to one disk.
-If you have a VM that has one disk (the OS disk), you can take a snapshot or an image of it and create a VM from either the snapshot or the image.

-A snapshot doesn't have awareness of any disk except the one that it contains.
-Using snapshots in scenarios that require the coordination of multiple disks, such as striping, is problematic.
-Snapshots would need to be able to coordinate with each other, and that's currently not supported.

 ## Disk allocation and performance